Table of Contents | Introduction | Home

 As for Postulate 5, we will have more to say about it when we come to Proposition 29.

-Note, finally, that the word all, as in "all right angles" or "all straight lines," refer to all that exist, that is, that have actually been drawn.
-Geometry -- at any rate Euclid's -- is never just in our mind.
+Note, finally, that the word all, as in "all right angles" or "all straight lines," refer to all that exist, that is, all that we have actually drawn.
+Geometry—at any rate Euclid's—is never just in our mind.

 Commentary on the Axioms or Common Notions

-The distinction between a postulate and an axiom is that a postulate is about the specific subject at hand, in this case, geometry; while an axiom is more generally true; it is in fact a common notion.
+The distinction between a postulate and an axiom is that a postulate is about the specific subject at hand, in this case, geometry; while an axiom is a statement we acknowledge to be more generally true; it is in fact a common notion.
 Yet each has the same logical function, which is to authorize statements in the proofs that follow.

 Each of the Axioms, as well as Postulate 4, gives a criterion for things being equal (or, Axiom 5, unequal).